jhannemann/bowling/instructions/BowlingGame.md

 so let's fix that.
 We can use the *Scale* part of the lane's transform component for that.
 Set the *Scale* to (0.1, 0, 2).
-This corresponds to a width of 1 meter and a lenght of 20 meter, which is pretty close to the size of a standard bowling lane.
+This corresponds to a width of 1 meters and a lenght of 20 meters, which is pretty close to the size of a standard bowling lane.

 The ball needs to be at the start of the lane.